 Meet Mike Straus: NovoEd’s Senior Director of Product Management

-Mike is our new Senior Director of Product Management.
-Mike developed a passion for online learning when it was still a nascent concept and is excited to leverage his experience to empower collaborative online learning at NovoEd.
+Meet Mike, our new Senior Director of Product Management.
+He developed a passion for online learning when it was still a nascent concept and is excited to leverage his experience to empower collaborative online learning at NovoEd.
 He holds a BS in Computer Science from Rensselaer Polytechnic Institute in Troy, NY.

 Tell us about yourself.
 What sparked your interest in online learning?